rogelioprieto/linux-tips/_posts/2021-07-31-how-to-install-microsoft-fonts-ubuntu.md

 wget -qO- http://plasmasturm.org/dl/vistafonts-installer | bash
 ```

 Note.
-If you get `There is no .fonts directory in your home.' error, try to create the fonts directory first`
+If you get `There is no .fonts directory in your home.` error, try to create the fonts directory first
 ```
 mkdir ~/.fonts
 ```